-Article 30 - MERP
+Article 29 - MERP

 The City shall allow bargaining unit members to participate in the Washington State Council of Firefighters M.E.R.P.
 (Medical Expense Reimbursement Program).
-By acting as a payroll agent, the City shall withdraw the contribution amount (on a pre-tax basis) from each bargaining unit member's salary, and forward the monies to the WSCFF Employee Benefit Trust.
+By acting as a payroll agent, the City shall withdraw the contribution amount (on a pre-tax basis) from each bargaining unit member's salary, and forward the monies to the IAFF Employee Benefit Trust.
 The Union will provide the assistance of the Treasurer from IAFF Local 1604, if needed and requested by the City to assist with setup and troubleshooting.
 The only obligation of the City shall be to perform payroll deduction during the term of the contract.
 The City shall have no legal obligation(s) to MERP.

 The contribution rate shall be deducted from the employee's paycheck on a pre-tax basis at a monthly rate established by the Union for this bargaining unit.
-The Union shall have the option to adjust the contribution annually.
+The Union shall have the option to adjust the contribution rate one time annually with thirty (30) days' notice to the employer.